Unfortunately, there isn't a burglar deterrent spray on the market.

-This means that it is up to you to ensure that your home is less appealing to criminals and greatly reduce your risk of a burglary.
+This means that it is up to you to ensure that your home is less appealing to criminals.

-With that said, here are our top 5 burglar deterrents to help you secure your home.
+Here are our top 5 burglar deterrents to help you secure your home!

 It's astonishing how many homeowners leave for work in the morning without closing the curtains and blinds in their house.
 By doing so, they're inviting burglars to window shop.